 This is a refugee crisis that calls for a comprehensive and coordinated international response.
 The United Nations and our partners are working closely with the Government of Bangladesh to scale up and coordinate the response so as to ensure that refugees are protected in line with international standards, and to provide desperately needed support including food, shelter, health care and water.

 The majority of newly arrived refugees are living in sites that have emerged since the most recent crisis began.
-These sites have very limited access to life-saving services and have severely restricted access due to their remote location, lack of roads, and over-crowding.
-Partners are working closely with the Government of Bangladesh to improve conditions in and access to these sites, including laying new roads and establishing basic infrastructure.
+The scale of the recent influx since August is nearly equivalent to the entire population of Washington DC fleeing and then settling in an area less than 8% the size of the land where they came from.
+Additionally, these sites have very limited access to life-saving services and have severely restricted access due to their remote location, lack of roads, and over-crowding.

 GROWTH OF REFUGEE SETTLEMENTS IN COX’S BAZAR, BANGLADESH